 The Narcotics Collection

 Perfume Author – Calice Becker

 A magnificent collector’s edition coffret, beautifully embellished in homage to Klimt’s unique signature style and masterful use of gold leaf, to house Woman in Gold.
-The elegant black glass bottle is adorned with Kilian’s signature finishes – the engraved plaque, galvanized cap, both rendered in gold it comes inside its own sculptural enameled wooden box.
+The elegant black glass bottle is adorned with Kilian’s signature finishes – the engraved plaque, galvanised cap, both rendered in gold it comes inside its own sculptural enamelled wooden box.
 Once opened, the mirrored zamac lid inside reflects the luminosity, mysterious glamour, and jewel-like quality of each bottle.

 The notes conjure, in scent, the delicate gold leafing and play between light and shadow, for which the painting is celebrated.
-Perfumer Calice Becker was inspired by the fascinating contrast between the painting’s facets, which she describes as ‘texturized and brilliant, rich and voluptuous’.
+Perfumer Calice Becker was inspired by the fascinating contrast between the painting’s facets, which she describes as ‘texturised and brilliant, rich and voluptuous’.
 Its zesty luminosity is the fragrant expression of this brightness.
 The petal-y rose heart depicts all of the facets of the rose.
-Finally, vanilla absolute’s unctuosity appears generously in the drydown, adorned by an exclusive patchouli molecule, the Akigalawood.
+Finally, vanilla absolute’s unctuosity appears generously in the dry down, adorned by an exclusive patchouli molecule, the Akigalawood.

 Head Notes – Mandarin, Bergamot